redsk/neo_wordnet/README.md

     neo4j-community-2.2.2/bin/neo4j start

-Goto localhost:7474 to see the graph.
-Create and index on labels for performance reasons:
+Go to localhost:7474 to see the graph.
+Create indexes on labels for performance reasons:

     CREATE INDEX ON :`lemon#LexicalEntry`(id)
     CREATE INDEX ON :`lemon#LexicalSense`(id)